School Policies & Procedures

 Click on British Values Statement to download.

-For further information relating to our Admissions Policy, please click here.
+For further information relating to our Admissions Policy please visit our Admissions page or please click here.

-A comprehensive list of all policies is available from the school office.
+A comprehensive list of all other policies is available from the school office.

 At the start of each academic year, you will be asked to sign a Home-School Agreement.